 If your blood sugar is within normal levels and there are no concerns about your or your baby's health, you may be able to wait for labour to start naturally.

-Earlier delivery may be recommended if there are concerns about your or your baby's health, or if your blood sugar levels haven't been well controlled.
+Earlier delivery may be recommended if there are concerns about your or your baby's health, or if your blood sugar levels have not been well controlled.

-You should give birth at a hospital where health care professionals are available to provide appropriate care for your baby 24 hours a day.
+You should give birth at a hospital where specially trained health care professionals are available to provide appropriate care for your baby.

-When you go into hospital to give birth, bring your blood sugar testing kit and any medications you're taking with you.
+When you go into hospital to give birth, take your blood sugar testing kit with you, plus any medicines you're taking.

-Usually you should keep testing your blood sugar and taking your medications until you're in established labour or you're told to stop eating before a caesarean section.
+Usually you should keep testing your blood sugar and taking your medicines until you're in established labour or you're told to stop eating before a caesarean section.

-During labour and the birth, your blood glucose will be monitored and kept under control.
-Some women may need a drip of insulin to control their blood sugar levels.
+During labour and delivery, your blood sugar will be monitored and kept under control.
+You may need to have insulin given to you through a drip, to control your blood sugar levels.

 You can usually see, hold and feed your baby soon after you've given birth.
-It's important to feed your baby as soon as possible after birth (within 30 minutes) and then at frequent intervals (every 2-3 hours) until your baby's blood sugars are stable.
+It's important to feed your baby as soon as possible after birth (within 30 minutes) and then at frequent intervals (every 2-3 hours) until your baby's blood sugar levels are stable.

-Your baby's blood sugar level will be tested starting two to four hours after birth.
+Your baby's blood sugar level will be tested starting 2 to 4 hours after birth.
 If it's low, your baby may need to be temporarily fed through a tube or a drip.

 If your baby is unwell or needs close monitoring, they may be looked after in a specialist neonatal unit.

-Any medication you were on to control your blood sugar will usually be stopped when you give birth.
-You'll usually be advised to keep checking your blood sugar for one or two days after you give birth.
+Any medicines you were taking to control your blood sugar will usually be stopped after you give birth.
+You'll usually be advised to keep checking your blood sugar for 1 or 2 days after you give birth.